 This is the green section of the colored Problem Solving Procedure sheet.
-(Look for a deeper discussion of self-assessment tomorrow when we wrap up 5 Days of Exemplars with our final post.)
+(Look for a deeper discussion of self-assessment on Day 5.)

 Finally, students need to include a mathematical connection.
 Connecting today’s mathematical thinking with ideas students have learned in the past helps build a deep understanding of how all mathematical concepts fit together.
 Students can make a connection at any time while creating their solution.
 Some connections could include: